-The Company's auditor is required to audit certain of the disclosures provided in this Report.
+The Company's auditors are required to audit certain of the disclosures provided in this Report.
 Where disclosures have been audited, they are indicated in this Report.
 The independent auditors' opinion is included on pages 28 to 33.

 Remuneration Responsibilities